 I am behind on my child support payments.
 Will this be reported to the credit reporting agencies?

-For more information on credit reporting agencies and what to do if the reported information is incorrect, see our Credit Repair area.
-To learn how parents and government agencies can collect child support arears, see our Enforcement of Child Support Obligations area.
+For more information on what to do if the reported information is incorrect, see Disputing Incomplete and Inaccurate Information in Your Credit Report.
+To learn how parents and government agencies can collect child support arrears, see our Enforcement of Child Support Obligations area.